 Our brains have been formed by evolution to protect us from harm.
 If we don’t survive, we don’t reproduce and perpetuate our species.
 What does this have to do with relationships, you ask?
 Everything.

 Arguably, two of the most fundamental drives encoded in our systems are the drive to be connected (including but not limited to reproduction and infant rearing) and the drive to protect ourselves.
 However, of these two — for the sake of survival — our brains preference threat detection and avoidance.
 If you miss the rock that kills you, you don’t pass on your genes.
+This is referred to in the field as negativity bias.

 Brains are pattern-detecting and pattern-making machines.